 The European Commission concluded negotiations with Switzerland on linking the EU ETS with the Swiss ETS.
 In November 2017, the EU and Switzerland signed an agreement to link their ETS.
-The Agreement will enter into force on 1 January after the parties deposit the instruments of ratification.
+The Agreement entered into force on 1 January 2020 after ten years of negotiations.

 For further information, visit the ICAP ETS Map.